-7 Simple Ways to Practice Mindfulness in the New Year
+7 Simple Ways to Practice Mindfulness

 As busy moms, we rarely have time to celebrate ourselves or catch our breath in between all of the to-dos for each day.
 Days stretch into weeks, weeks into months, and before you know it, you’re celebrating another birthday.
 These small, simple, meditative practices are designed for you to catch your breath during the trying times and practice mindfulness.